ArinZBryan/A-Level-Notes/Physics/Nuclear/Binding Energy.md

 The mass of an atom can be calculated by firing ions through the magnetic / electric field within a mass spectrometer.
-Depending on the mass, a different amount of defection can be observed.
+Depending on the mass, a different amount of deflection can be observed.
 ### Atomic Mass Unit $u$
 The atomic mass unit $u$ is defined as one twelfth the mass of an atom of Carbon 12.
 $$u = \frac{m_{c12}}{12} = 1.660539\times 10^{-27}\text{Kg}$$